SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 1 - POWER DISTRIBUTION PANEL FROM THE FACTORY (Panache version 1, 1977) - The factory original power distribution panel is pretty simple, consisting of only three switches.
 A later design included a fourth switch for a steaming light (MAST LTS) as shown below.
 Anything added to a panel was done by the owner as demonstrated by Randy who replaced the original single pole MAST LTS switch with a dual pole to operate either the anchor or steaming light.
 Clever way to improve it without changing the panel.
 A schematic was never included in the SJ23 manual as the circuitry consisted of a single battery feed connected to a length of #10 solid wire soldered across the power inputs of the fuses.
 The battery return for each load was wired directly to the negative terminal of the battery instead of through the panel.
 Not the best method for isolating a trouble but it works.
 All in all, pretty simple and I think for this reason, not worth mentioning in the manual.
 Back in the 1970s presumably everybody knew something about electricity!
 The panel was located on the port side, above the galley stove.
 Now there's a recipe for disaster if I ever saw one, sticking your hand over a steaming pot to flip a switch.
 I'll grant you it can be done quickly but any dose of steam to the dry electrical contacts will hasten their demise due to corrosion.

-2 - POWER DISTRIBUTION PANEL E/W SWITCHES & FUSES (Panache version 2, 2002) - The factory panel didn't have the capacity to handle the eight circuits I wanted, so I fabricated an electrical panel with switches, fuses and meters.
-It was installed at the aft end of the starboard settee directly above the battery for lowest power loss via the short wiring.
+2 - POWER DISTRIBUTION PANEL E/W SWITCHES & FUSES (Panache version 2, 2002) - The factory panel didn't have the capacity to handle the eight circuits I wanted, so I fabricated an electrical panel with switches, fuses and 2 meters.
+It was installed at the aft end of the starboard settee directly above the battery for lowest power loss via short wiring.
 This location is out of the weather and away from the cook, which is rather important if you think that getting fed is of any significance to your existence on this planet!
 The mechanical assembly should be within the capabilities of most handymen with opposing thumbs!
 The wiring is fairly straight forward.
 If you can't do it, find yourself an electronics "nut".
 Many of them are only too willing to help in exchange for a day of sailing.

 The aluminum bar protected the switches against accidental operation from a 'sleeping giant' who likes to stretch his legs and sometimes throws gear on the bunk.
 This was a lift handle I scrounged from an old telecommunications test set.
 The voltmeter at the top of the panel measures battery voltage via the red momentary switch just below it.
 The 500MA ammeter below it measures solar panel charge current to confirm operation.
 This meter is probably WWII vintage.
 The 12VDC accessory outlet at the bottom right corner is fused and usually houses a USB charger.
 I occasionally plugged a 300W inverter in it for AC power.
 Click here to see the schematic for this panel.
 TOP